Interested in joining our YC family?

 Whether we’re touring farms or meeting with congressional representatives on Capitol Hill, Maryland & Virginia YCs have numerous leadership building, educational and networking opportunities throughout the calendar year.
-We invite you to join us at our next YC event - click here to learn more.
+We invite you to join us at our next YC event.

-2018 Outstanding Young Cooperators
+2019 Outstanding Young Cooperators

-Dairy farmers Brian and Rachel Detwiler of Altoona, Pennsylvania were recently named the 2018 Outstanding Young Cooperators (YC) for Maryland & Virginia Milk Producers Cooperative.
-As Outstanding YCs, the Detwilers are invited to attend co-op board meetings, plus attend events hosted by the National Milk Producers Federation in Washington, D.C. and Phoenix, Arizona.
+Dairy farmers Rich and Shelby Holsopple of Pennsylvania were recently named the 2019 Outstanding Young Cooperators (YC) for Maryland & Virginia Milk Producers Cooperative.

 The Holsopples help operate Moyers Rolling Green Acres, a seasonal grazing dairy, with Shelby’s father, Glenn Moyer, and her brother, Matt Moyer.
 Together they milk 670 cows at two locations; one in Manns Choice and the other in Friedens, Pennsylvania.
 Rich and Shelby manage the Friedens farm where they milk 250 cows.
 Collectively the family raises 400 heifers, and cares for 1,400 acres of farmland.